-Perhaps the most compelling evidence can be found in the Odes Of Solomon.
-Ode 19 stands out as it has the following lines:
+More evidence that God is a Mother can be found in the Odes Of Solomon.
+Ode 19 (here is that number again) comes with the following lines:

 A cup of milk was offered to me: and I drank it in the sweetness of the delight of the Lord.